worlddemocrats/federation/CONSTITUTION.md

 ## Preamble

-We, the people of Earth, united in our diversity, recognizing the unprecedented pace of change and the imperative need to safeguard our collective future, hereby establish the Federation of World Democrats.
+We, recognizing the unprecedented pace of change and the imperative need to safeguard our collective future, hereby establish the Federation of World Democrats.
 In the spirit of unity, cooperation, and shared responsibility, we dedicate ourselves to the creation of a democratic world government that addresses the pressing global challenges of our time.

 ## Article I – Name and Purpose